-The report includes a number of recommendations to improve outcomes for patients, investigating three main audit areas:
+The report includes a number of recommendations to improve outcomes for patients, investigating 3 main audit areas whether:

-- Whether women with diabetes were adequately prepared for pregnancy
+- women with diabetes were adequately prepared for pregnancy

-- Whether appropriate steps were taken during pregnancy to minimise adverse outcomes to the mother
+- appropriate steps were taken during pregnancy to minimise adverse outcomes to the mother